-- Complete required one hour (~50 minutes) of asynchronous instruction (recorded videos) PRIOR to each week's meeting. - Complete all required readings PRIOR to each week's meeting. - All readings in this course are considered secondary materials and are for providing background information and reinforcing materials. - Optional readings are intended for students intending to pursue this topic further.
+- Complete all required readings PRIOR to each week's meeting. - All readings in this course are considered secondary materials and are for providing background information and reinforcing materials. - Optional readings are intended for students intending to pursue this topic further.